jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 **EXERCISE**

-Create a new Pandas Series `df_both` which contains the sum of the counts of both directions.
+Create a new pandas Series `df_both` which contains the sum of the counts of both directions.

 <details><summary>Hints</summary>

 - Check the purpose of the `axis` argument of the `sum` method.

 </details>

 ```{code-cell} ipython3